-2) GPA's (grades converted into measurable values for comparing)
+4) GPA's (I wrap grades into measurable values for comparing)

 This web-based application interfaces with a data warehouse established July 30, 2018 by RaZoR a fellow player of E&P that has no affiliation to the game maker.

 Well, not having actual play experience with the Hero’s owned at future ascension/levels - decisioning was questionable especially making some poor ones previously.
 Heroes can be great early and not so great later (or the opposite), or simply I misread what their potential was - that was the problem I wanted to avoid being I really had 1 shot with my ‘final’ decision and then I’m stuck for many months or longer to make an adjustment.
 Finding documented ranks or grades from those ahead of me based in their own hero use experience was what I was hoping to find to aide my decisioning.
-My gratitude extends to 7DD for assembling and maintaining the 7DD Guide to Hero Grades.
+My gratitude extends to Anchor for assembling and maintaining the Anchors Guide to Hero Grades.
 As an independent player finding this guide was a relief!
 Unfortunately for me being from the USA grades have associated numerical ranges that I just couldn’t look past.
 When I saw a relatively equal B vs B or A vs B I found myself questioning does my A hero = 90% and my B hero = 89% with all else being basically the same?
 If it is, B saves me XYZ, so I would lean toward B!
-At the time my thoughts were: Who is 7DD?
-I’m not filling out an application to talk to them through this discord thing.
 Understand I was truly playing by myself.
-I gave answers as the Alliance leader not ask them, I got it done on my own (so it got done), and when I wanted it – I wanted it NOW.
+I gave answers as the Alliance leader, not ask them.
+I got it done on my own (so it got done), and when I wanted it – I wanted it NOW.
 The worst thing for a player like that - basically ZERO documentation provided by the game maker.
 Thus, the journey, supported by my IT background allowed me to bring it to market for my fellow players to consult with before final decisioning.
 To do it successfully however, I had to change one thing about the way I played and approached the game: everything.

-Again – all methods of value/eval need to be used together… I think many just decide on seeing the overall ‘Grade’ and move on – not a good idea.
-Some of those grades on older Heroes could use some updating.
-I know because I have had some of the heroes since release (the grade was valid when released and for their height of use back then, not today).
-I do not modify 7DD's grades to meet valuations based on my experience or when I may disagree with assessment, that is not my place.
-The grades are 7DD’s data.
-I’m borrowing the grades and in exchange referring you back to the source as requested (their document is a living document, therefore it will always be updated before the H.U.).
-Many players like the 7DD grades and them being part of the H.U. and I support my users and 7DD in their efforts in maintaining it.
+Again – all methods of value/eval need to be used together… I think many just decide on seeing the overall ‘Grade’ and move on – not a sound idea.
+I do not modify Anchor's grades to meet valuations based on my experience or when I may disagree with assessment, that is not my place.
+The grades are Anchor’s data.
+I’m borrowing the grades and in exchange referring you back to the source as requested (his document is a living document; therefore, it will always be updated before the Hero Utility).
+Many players like Anchor's grades and them being part of the H.U. and I support my users and Anchor in his efforts in maintaining it.

 In closing.
 Some players I’m aware of have made decisions based on the following: